Photos by Ralph Freso/GCU News

-The college is turning that traditional model of higher education on its head as it prepares to launch two pilot, 16-credit-hour, project-based mega courses in the fall, one in machine learning and the other in autonomous AI cyber defense.
+The college is preparing to launch two such pilot learning blocks this fall, one in machine learning and the other in autonomous AI cyber defense.

 They’ll do daily stand-ups, present to leadership, defend decisions and deal with priorities, timelines and budgets.